Lehigh honors the 20th anniversary of Sept. 11 - The Brown and White

-You are at:Home»News»IN PICTURES: Lehigh honors the 20th anniversary of Sept.
-11
+Associate Video Editor Jordyn Pykon captures the Lehigh community honoring the 20th anniversary of Sept.
+11. After the flag was raised at half-staff, ROTC students and community members planted flags on the front lawn.
+Watch the video below.

-The Lehigh community gathered to commemorate the 20th anniversary of the Sept.
-11 attacks.
-After the flag was raised at half-staff, the ROTC and community members planted flags on the front lawn.
-(Sharon Jo/B&W Staff)
+Associate Video Editor Jordyn Pykon captures the Lehigh community honoring the 20th anniversary of Sept.
+11. After the flag was raised at half-staff, ROTC students and community members planted flags on the front lawn.
+Watch the video below.

-The Lehigh community gathered to commemorate the 20th anniversary of the Sept.
-11 attacks.
-After the flag was raised at half-staff, the ROTC and community members planted flags on the front lawn.
-(Sharon Jo/B&W Staff)
+Multimedia Associate Editor Lexington Poole runs through the week in review of the latest edition of The Brown and White...

 Comment policy